 Museum of You

-The purpose of these conversation ideas is to encourage your child to identify artifacts in their life: stories, photos, favorite clothes, songs or food.
+The purpose of these conversation ideas is to encourage your young child to identify artifacts in their life: stories, photos, favorite clothes, songs or food.
 These things carry meaning.
 And your child will engage with their own story.
 This can easily become a family project, perhaps in preparation for a holiday gathering.

-- After a museum visit, suggest that it would fun (and interesting) to create a Museum of (Name).
+- After a museum visit, suggest that it would be fun (and interesting) to create a Museum of (Name).